Snarfbur/Snarfbur/README.md

 I started already in the school before I studied information techniques in a University.
 In my company I started as a C developer, specialized as a framework and library developer.
 Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles already in 2002.
 From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.

+### My Current Project(s)
+I create the 'Company' RPG-Phoenix on Github, so that others can work with me on my software projects around pen and paper rolepaying services.
+Curently I work for my Rolemaster (ICE) compaign on MapTool-Macros to switch from Roll20 to MapTool.
+When this is finished I will go on with the RPG-Phoenix projects as described on there page (not public yet, I want to do one step after the other).

 ### What Else
 I'm German, living in Germany, so english is a foreign language for me.
 Beeing a legastics makes correct writing not easier :-)